Get into Haverford

 Applying to Haverford

-Haverford strongly encourages applicants to schedule an on-campus interview before January 15, especially if you live within 150 miles of the Haverford campus.
-Interviews are generally available beginning in the spring of your junior year through early January of your senior year.
-While it is possible to request an interview with an Alumni Volunteer near your home, on-campus interviews are preferred.
-While on campus for your interview, you can also schedule a student-guided campus tour and info session (no appointment necessary) and a class visit (from late September through April when the college is in session).
+Haverford strongly encourages applicants to schedule an interview before January 15 Interviews are generally available beginning in the spring of your junior year through early January of your senior year.
+Virtual interviews are typically available Monday through Friday.
+Once the campus re-opens, on-campus interviews will resume as will student-guided campus tours and info sessions (no appointment necessary) and class visits (from late September through April when the college is in session).
 The class visits are a great way to get a feel for Haverford’s small class size and discussion-oriented teaching.
-Overnight visits are also available during the fall semester and are open to any current high school senior.
+Overnight visits are also typically available during the fall semester and are open to any current high school senior (these are currently suspended due to COVID).

 If you are interested in Haverford, there are three application options: Early Decision (11/15), Early Decision II (1/1), and Regular Decision (1/15).
 If you choose to apply under either Early Decision plan, you cannot submit an application to another institution ED.
 If you are admitted under Haverford’s Early Decision option, you are also required to withdraw all pending applications, including those you may have already submitted to Regular, Rolling, or Early Action programs.

 In addition to the Common Application and Personal Statement, Haverford requires an Honor Code essay: “Tell us about a topic or issue that sparks your curiosity and gets you intellectually excited.
 How do you think the environment at Haverford, including the framework of the Honor Code, would foster your continued intellectual growth?”
-Standardized Test Results are also required, though either the SAT or ACT is accepted.
+Although, in previous years, standardized test results were also required, Haverford has adopted a test-optional policy for a three-year trial period.

 Since Haverford is a member of the Tri-College Consortium, Haverford students are free to take classes at Bryn Mawr and Swarthmore College.
 It is also a member of the Quaker Consortium, which allows students to cross-register at the University of Pennsylvania.
 The University of Pennsylvania offers a 4 + 1 engineering program that grants a B.S. from Haverford and a masters from Penn in just 5 years.
 Similarly, students can apply for the 2/3 program with CalTech for engineering students.
 This allows students to transfer to an engineering program at CalTech in the second semester of their junior year.
 At the end of five years (three at Haverford, two at CalTech) the student will be awarded a Bachelor of Arts or Bachelor of Science degree by Haverford and a Bachelor of Engineering Degree by CalTech.

 In terms of financial aid, Haverford meets the full demonstrated need of all admitted students and maintains a no-loans policy for students with family income below $60,000/year.
-50 percent receive some form of financial aid and more than 47 percent of students receive a college grant, the average of which is $50,101.
+46 percent of students receive some form of financial aid and more than 40 percent of students receive a college grant, the average of which is $49,800.

 Haverford College Admissions Wrap Up